 - You have to get to the point where the thing you have isn’t going to stop you from letting anyone use it.

 - What is the most important thing in your life right now?
 Sometimes it’s not possessions.
-It might be your children, your family, your spouse.
+It might be your children, your family, your spouse, your career, your degree.
 Figure out what it is.
-Maybe even share with each other what that is.
+Share with each other what that is.

 - We are willing to sacrifice our kids health sometimes because of a friend’s wedding or birthday or family event.
 But sometimes when it comes to spiritual things, the kids sleep time, health and studies all of a sudden become a higher priority.